confluentinc/examples/clients/cloud/python/README.md

-Consumed record with key alice and value {"count": 7}, and updated total count to 28 Consumed record with key alice and value {"count": 8}, and updated total count to 36 Consumed record with key alice and value {"count": 9}, and updated total count to 45
+Consumed record with key alice and value {"count": 7}, and updated total count to 28 Consumed record with key alice and value {"count": 8}, and updated total count to 36 Consumed record with key alice and value {"count": 9}, and updated total count to 45 Waiting for message or event/error in poll()
+...
 ```